scality/s3blaster/README.md

 These secret information should be stored in a file whose path is given via `--acc-file` in command line.
-A default name for that file is `.scality_credentials`.
+A default name for that file is `.credentials`.
 In the file, the information are stored in the following
 formula:

 ```